Preston, Lancashire: Preston since the early 20th century

 By 1901, nearly 120,000 people were living in Preston, now a booming industrial town.

 New industries arrived in Preston during the interwar years which helped ease the pain felt through the sharp decline of the cotton industry.
 Electrical goods manufacturing and engineering arrived in the town, and the building sector enjoyed a boom with nearly 3,000 council houses being built between 1920 and 1939.
 Some 1,500 houses were built for private sale.

 Despite its heavy industry, Preston endured only a handful of Luftwaffe air raids in World War II and there were no fatalities in the town, although an air crash in the Freckleton district claimed the lives of 61 people in 1944.

 For some 20 years after 1948, Preston became home to a significant number of Asian and Caribbean Commonwealth immigrants, who mostly worked in the manufacturing industry.
 However, an economic decline hit the town once again in the 1970s, capped by the closure of the Courtaulds factory in 1979 (nearly 3,000 job losses) and the decline of the docks on the River Ribble, which finally closed in 1981.
 Mass unemployment was firmly back in Preston by the early 1980s, although it was now very much a national crisis due to the recession of that time.

 The rehousing of families from town centre slums to new council houses continued after World War II, though it slowed down to a virtual standstill after 1975.
 The face of the town centre began to change in the 1960s, with old developments being bulldozed and replaced by modern developments such as the St George's Shopping Centre, which opened in 1966, and the Fishergate Shopping Centre which was built nearly 20 years later.
 The remains of the Victorian town hall, designed by George Gilbert Scott and mostly destroyed by fire in 1947, were replaced by an office block (Crystal House) in 1962, and a modern-architecture Guild Hall opened in 1972, to replace the Public Hall.

 The town was by-passed by Britain's very first motorway, built and operated by engineer James Drake, which was opened by Harold Macmillan in December 1958.
-Within a decade, this formed part of the M6 – giving Preston a direct motorway link with Manchester and Birmingham.
+Within a decade, this formed part of the M6 – giving Preston a direct motorway link with Birmingham.
+Completion of the M61, shortly thereafter, gave Preston a direct link to Manchester.
 The late 1960s saw the completion of Ringway, a bypass around the town centre, as well as a new bus station.

 On 6 April 2012 the city's residents performed the Preston Passion, a dramatised version of the Passion of Christ, which was broadcast live by BBC One.